 Felines are complex (not complicated) creatures that have been blessed with admirably heightened senses.
 In fact, they are some of nature’s best hunters!

-What Do Cats Actually See?
+What Do Cats See?

 Furthermore, cats see everything around them in a different depth of dimension than we do.
 A feline’s eyes are always facing forward, which allows for stronger depth perception than the human eye.

 How Can Cats See In The Dark?

 Cats can see in the dark because they have six to eight times more rod cells in their retinas than humans do.
 Rod cells allow us to detect light at really low levels.
-So in other words, felines are six to eight times more sensitive to light than us.
+So, in other words, felines are six to eight times more sensitive to light than us.

 This special extra layer is also the reason why your cat’s eyes appear to be glowing in the dark.
-What you’re actually seeing isn’t a glow, but an extra reflection of the already available light.
+What you’re seeing isn’t a glow, but an extra reflection of the already available light.